dotnet-feats/feats/README.md

 - publish
 - archive

-Still to do : an beauuutifull UI for this
+Still to do : a beauuutifull UI for this, coming up, one day ;)

 ### Evaluation service